gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 ![house function](https://raw.githubusercontent.com/gritcoding/minecraft/master/screenshots/house_function.png)

-# Optiona: The Tunnel
+# Optional: The Tunnel

 *Objective:* Introduce loops with interval and modulo

-* The following scripts lets you dig a tunnel, lit up with torches every 3 blocks
+- We will dig a tunnel through a mountain and light it up with torches every 3 blocks.
-* This is complicated enough that you may need to explain on a piece of paper, particularly the direction concept.
+- This is complicated enough that you will want to sketch it out on a piece of paper first, particular the concept of direction (which direction does your tunnel go?).
+- Can't find a mountain?
+You know how to build a BIG solid block of rock!
+We can tunnel through that.

+File -> New -> Save: tunnel.py

+- Write a function that takes the length and direction of your tunnel, and builds a tunnel from where you are standing.
+- Use 'raw_input' to get input from the keyboard.

 ```python
 import mcpi.minecraft as minecraft